tenable/terrascan/README.md

 ```

 ## Documentation
 To learn more about Terrascan check out the documentation https://docs.accurics.com where we include a getting started guide, Terrascan's architecture, a break down of it's commands, and a deep dive into policies.

 ## Developing Terrascan
-To learn more about developing and contributing to Terrascan refer to our [contributing guide](CONTRIBUTING.md).
+To learn more about developing and contributing to Terrascan refer to the [contributing guide](CONTRIBUTING.md).

-To learn more about compiling Terrascan and contributing suggested changes, please refer to the contributing guide.

 ## License